SuhasReddy651/Cover-Letter-Maker/README.md

-# 📄 Cover Letter PDF Generator with Custom Font Support
+# 📄 Cover Letter PDF Generator

 A Streamlit web application that allows users to generate ATS-friendly Cover Letter PDFs by pasting their content, entering the company name, and selecting a desired font — including support for **Google Fonts** via locally stored `.ttf` files.